bakapear/JibrilBot/README.md

 ## Jibril
-The youngest and strongest discord bot of the Flügel race.
+# The youngest and strongest discord bot of the Flügel race.

-Still in development. o3o
+Written in discord.js

+[still in dev]